 Fund balance is divided into classifications based primarily on the extent to which the Health Services is bound to observe restraints upon the use of resources in the General Fund.
+The Health Services only has assigned fund balance.

 Assigned - Amounts in the assigned fund balance classification are intended to be used for specific purposes but do not meet the criteria to be classified as restricted or committed.
-In the General Fund, assigned amounts represent intended uses established by the Health Services Board or the McLeod County Auditor-Treasurer, who has been delegated that authority as fiscal agent by Board resolution.
+In the General Fund, assigned amounts represent intended uses established by the Community Health Board or the McLeod County Auditor-Treasurer, who has been delegated that authority as fiscal agent by Board resolution.